Tips for retired first-time pet owners

 When buying a pet for your retirement, it is crucial that you are buying one that’s fit and healthy as the last thing you want is to purchase your perfect pet only for you to be hit by a big vet bill a few weeks later.

-Evita Wilson from the UK Pets magazine recommends the following checks to make:
+Evita Wilson from the UK Pets website recommends the following checks to make:

 What are the benefits of owning a pet?

-Owning a pet in retirement will also encourage you to get out more and therefore improving your physical health as well as reducing blood pressure and cholesterol levels.
+Owning a pet in retirement will encourage you to get out more and go for more walks which can improve your physical health.

 Rachel Spencer, who shares her adventures with her dog on The Paw Post site, adds: “There are so many benefits to owning a pet no matter what stage in life you are at.